For more information about

 1950s

-Pseudonym on a single mystery novel, Murder in the King's Road (1953).
+Pseudonym used for a single mystery novel, Murder in the King's Road (1953).
 The

 publisher noted that this was the pseudonym of "a crime writer of